How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Support Stations

 In 2024, there was no information on the official website(s) about the locations of the support stations.
 Fortunately, a large display map at the race pack pickup showed that there would be support stations at 5 km, 10 km, 15 km, 20 km, 25 km, 30 km and 35 km.
 On the actual course, there was also a support station at 40 km.
-Information on the website(s) was also very limited when it came to what the support stations would provide, including whether there would be any special drinks for non-elite/invited runners, such as electrolyte drinks.
+Information on the website(s) was also very limited regarding what the support stations would provide, including whether there would be any special drinks for non-elite/invited runners, such as electrolyte drinks.
 One website stated that support stations would only provide water and orange sections.

 During the race, bottled water was provided at each support station.
-Bananas, dates, raisins and oranges were provided from the 15 km support station onwards.
+Bananas, dates, raisins and oranges were provided from the 15 km support station.
 At some support stations, the bananas were cut in half.
 And at some support stations, the officials removed the caps from the water bottles.
 Unfortunately, support station tables were quite bunched together.
 Thus, runners had to slow down considerably or stop to take what they needed.

 Keen to run a marathon in Japan?
 Could Nagano Marathon be an option?